bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 The `@atproto/api` package provides a way to interact with the `com.atproto` and `app.bsky` XRPC lexicons through the `ApiAgent` interface.
-The `agent` returned by the `BrowserOAuthClient` extend the `ApiAgent` class, allowing to use the `BrowserOAuthClient` as a regular `ApiAgent` (akin to `AtpAgent` class instances).
+The `agent` returned by the `BrowserOAuthClient` extends the `ApiAgent` class, allowing it to use the `BrowserOAuthClient` as a regular `ApiAgent` (akin to `AtpAgent` class instances).